MENU

 Please note: symptoms of anaphylaxis can be mild and progress slowly or can appear rapidly with more severe symptoms.

-The signs and symptoms of anaphylaxis may include:
+Symptoms of anaphylaxis may include:

 - Trouble breathing